Reversible addition−fragmentation chain-transfer polymerization: Kinetics overview

 RAFT is a type of living polymerization involving a conventional radical polymerization which is mediated by a RAFT agent.
 Monomers must be capable of radical polymerization.
 There are a number of steps in a RAFT polymerization: initiation, pre-equilibrium, re-initiation, main equilibrium, propagation and termination.

 The mechanism is now explained further with the help of Figure 5.

 Initiation: The reaction is started by a free-radical source which may be a decomposing radical initiator such as AIBN.
 In the example in Figure 5, the initiator decomposes to form two fragments (I•) which react with a single monomer molecule to yield a propagating (i.e. growing) polymeric radical of length 1, denoted P1•.

 Propagation: Propagating radical chains of length n in their active (radical) form, Pn•, add to monomer, M, to form longer propagating radicals, Pn+1•.

 RAFT pre-equilibrium: A polymeric radical with n monomer units (Pn) reacts with the RAFT agent to form a RAFT adduct radical.
 This may undergo a fragmentation reaction in either direction to yield either the starting species or a radical (R•) and a polymeric RAFT agent (S=C(Z)S-Pn).
 This is a reversible step in which the intermediate RAFT adduct radical is capable of losing either the R group (R•) or the polymeric species (Pn•).

 Re-initiation: The leaving group radical (R•) then reacts with another monomer species, starting another active polymer chain.

 Main RAFT equilibrium: This is the most important part in the RAFT process, in which, by a process of rapid interchange, the present radicals (and hence opportunities for polymer chain growth) are "shared" among all species that have not yet undergone termination (Pn• and S=C(Z)S-Pn).
 Ideally the radicals are shared equally, causing chains to have equal opportunities for growth and a narrow PDI.

 Termination: Chains in their active form react via a process known as bi-radical termination to form chains that cannot react further, known as dead polymer.
 Ideally, the RAFT adduct radical is sufficiently hindered such that it does not undergo termination reactions.

+A visual representation of this process can be seen in Video 1.